llkeith77/llkeith77/README.md

 - 👋 Hi, I’m @llkeith77
-- 👀 I’m interested in using python for excel.
 - 🌱 I’m currently learning how to use python with excel.
 - 💞️ I’m looking to collaborate on these topics.
 - 📫 How to reach me: lewiskeith3000@hotmail.com